HireSmarter/churn201/README.md

 Running the code is easy:

 - Open R, R Studio, or whatever R platform you use.
-- Set the working directory to your downloaded/cloned directory
+- Set the working directory to your downloaded/cloned directory with `setwd("/run/dir/name")`
 - Load the libraries and program with `source`
-	- `source` the relevant program, such as `source("blog201.R")` or `source("blog202.R")`.
+	- `source()` the relevant program, such as `source("blog201.R")` or `source("blog202.R")`.
 	- This commands loads the relevant libraries and programs into memory.
-	- Success is silent, but in RStudio you will see objects loading into the top right panel.
+	- Success is silent, but in RStudio you will see objects load into the top right panel.
 - If you are missing libraries, you will need to install some packages.
 	- For example, Churn202 uses the following packages: `ggplot2`, `gridExtra`, `scales`, and `manipulate`.
-	- In RStudio, you can use the Tools&gt;Install Libraries menu, or find the same option on the lower right panel.
+	- In RStudio, use the Tools&gt;Install Libraries menu, or find the same option on the lower right panel.
-	- From the console, you simply run install.packages().
+	- From the console, simply run `install.packages()`.
 - Follow the instructions on the companion page, [Churn 201][github201] or [Churn 202][github202]:
 	- Run short commands as noted
 	- Explore, view, modify objects